How To Catch Salmon In A River: Guides Explain Methods And More

 River Locations

-I’m about to let you in on a key secrete that can greatly improve your success on the river and this is something you should know if you want to learn how to catch salmon in a river.
+I’m about to let you in on a key secret, which can significantly improve your success on the river.

-River guides and local fishing experts will change river locations based on current conditions, the weather, and the stages of the run.
-This means they will change rivers, or change where in the river they will fish.
+River guides and local fishing experts will change locations within a river or change river all-together based on current conditions, the weather, and the stages of the run.

 Not knowing how to do this well is the reason why I hear new salmon anglers tell me they caught no fish when I, other guides, and my buddies are catching over 20 a day.
 We just know where the fish are based on current conditions, or past rains and past runs.